Home » Ingredient Substitute » Herbs & Spices Substitutes » Best Substitutes for Korean Chili Powder (Gochugaru)

 While it may not be easy to find gochugaru in your local grocery stores, it shouldn’t stop you from trying delicious Korean food.

-Here are our top five picks you can use in place of gochugaru:
+Here are my top five picks you can use in place of gochugaru:

 Can’t find chipotle powder?
 See Chipotle Powder Substitute